 Noisy surface baits like Rebel’s Pop-R, crankbaits like Norman’s Deep Little N, or spoons like the Dixie Jet are excellent choices for actively feeding and suspended fish.

-Page 2 of 2 - Black bass anglers should consider fishing very early in the morning when the lake is like a private fishing hole.
+Black bass anglers should consider fishing very early in the morning when the lake is like a private fishing hole.
 The more adventurous might try fishing at night when the bass are shallow, spawning, or feeding on bluegill and minnows around docks.

 Fishing docks at night takes some patience, skill, courtesy, and courage.
 Move the boat slowly and quietly to avoid bumping into docks and cables, a sure way to alert bass of your presence.

 Try an Eakins’ jig or soft plastics like a watermelon red/black Yamamoto Senko, a red shad Berkley 10-inch Power Worm, or a Zoom Brush Hog in red shad color.
 Fish the Senko weightless, the other fake critters work well Texas-rigged with a 3/16 to 3/8-ounce bullet-style lead sinker.
 Pitch or flip these baits behind docks and into submerged brush and set the hook when you feel the slightest tap.

 Anglers casting a Bomber Switchback Shad, a Norman Deep Little N, or a Rapala DT10 on main lake points may be surprised by hooking and landing a tasty walleye.